-Indicator Below Standard Developing Proficient Exemplary 2.2: Talent Development □ Professional Learning - Professional learning opportunities are infrequent or feel more like a staff meeting. □ Observation/ Feedback - Feedback is not given or it is provided only through email. □ Intervention - There are no specific structures to support new and struggling teachers. □ Equity - Practices that incorporate diversity, equity and inclusion are not in place. □ Professional Learning - Topics are selected without analyzing data or they're not aligned to the school's improvement strategies. □ Peer Learning - Staff have limited opportunities to learn from each other through peer observation, sharing knowledge and resources. □ Observation/ Feedback - Teachers do not receive regular feedback and/or feedback is ineffective and does not include practice. □ Monitor - There is inconsistent follow up on professional learning. □ Developing Others - There is a lack of systems for staff reflection. □ Intervention - Support for new and struggling teachers is not systemic and results in slow growth. □ Equity - There are some practices in place that incorporate diversity, equity and inclusion.
-There are limited opportunities for staff and students to talk about differences, biases, and question inequitable, systematic practices. □ Professional Learning - High-quality professional learning is offered at least monthly and aligned to improve instruction and management or centered on an improvement strategy. □ Peer Learning - Staff have the opportunity to learn from each other through peer observation, sharing knowledge and resources. □ Observation / Feedback - Teachers regularly receive feedback according to skill and need to develop their teaching practices.
-Practice is part of the feedback process. □ Monitor - Instructional leadership team track action steps and engage in regular walkthroughs to assess current needs and follow up on professional learning. □ Developing Others - The leader builds capacity of staff to reflect and improve on their own practice. □ Intervention - New and developing teachers are provided with ongoing, targeted support.
-Ineffective classroom practice is addressed immediately and effectively. □ Equity - There are systematic practices (e.g. professional learning, whole group and small group discussions, etc) in place that incorporate diversity, equity and inclusion and provide staff and students with opportunities to talk about differences, biases, and question inequitable, systematic practices.
-In addition to "Proficient": Professional Learning - Professional learning is differentiated based on ongoing analysis of student data and teacher needs.
+Indicator Not Yet Met Approaching Meeting Exceeding 2.2: Talent Development Professional Learning - Professional learning opportunities are infrequent or feel more like a staff meeting.
+Observation/ Feedback - Feedback is not given or it is provided only through email.
+Intervention - There are no specific structures to support new and struggling teachers.
+Professional Learning - Topics are selected without analyzing data or they're not aligned to the school's improvement strategies.
+Peer Learning - Staff have limited opportunities to learn from each other through peer observation, sharing knowledge and resources.
+Observation/ Feedback - Teachers do not receive regular feedback and/or feedback is ineffective and does not include practice.
+Monitor - There is inconsistent follow up on professional learning.
+Developing Others - There is a lack of systems for staff reflection.
+Intervention - Support for new and struggling teachers is not systemic and results in slow growth.
+Professional Learning - High-quality professional learning is offered at least monthly and aligned to improve instruction and management or centered on an improvement strategy.
+Peer Learning - Staff have the opportunity to learn from each other through peer observation, sharing knowledge and resources.
+Observation / Feedback - Teachers regularly receive feedback according to skill and need to develop their teaching practices.
+Practice is part of the feedback process.
+Monitor - Instructional leadership team track action steps and engage in regular walkthroughs to assess current needs and follow up on professional learning.
+Developing Others - The leader builds capacity of staff to reflect and improve on their own practice.
+Intervention - New and developing teachers are provided with ongoing, targeted support.
+Ineffective classroom practice is addressed immediately and effectively.
+In addition to "Meeting": Professional Learning - Professional learning is differentiated based on ongoing analysis of student data and teacher needs.
 Peer Learning - Staff actively seek out opportunities to learn from their peers.
 Observation/Feedback - Lead teachers are provided the opportunity to coach their peers.
 Developing Others - Due to constant reflection, staff drive their own growth and development outside of coaching sessions.
 Intervention - Support from new and developing teachers comes from several staff members and their support is aligned to their areas of need.

-Indicator Below Standard Developing Proficient Exemplary 2.3: Evaluation □ Transparency/Evaluation Process - School leaders do not effectively or fully implement a transparent process for supervision and evaluation of teachers. □ Improvement Plan - There is no system in place to implement staff improvement plans when necessary. □ Equity - Goals and performance expectations do not include consideration of diversity, equity and inclusion or culturally responsive pedagogy and teacher practices. □ Transparency - There is a lack of understanding of the performance expectations, evaluation process, and how student achievement is used in the process. □ Evaluation Process - There is a system in place for evaluation but it does not include meaningful next steps for teachers with support. □ Improvement Plans - Staff that need improvement are not identified quickly and plans to improve their professional skills are ineffective. □ Equity - Goals and performance expectations inconsistently include consideration of diversity, equity and inclusion and culturally responsive pedagogy and teacher practices. □ Transparency - Staff understand performance expectations, the evaluation process, and how student achievement is used in the process. □ Evaluation Process - Evaluations are consistent, predictable, meaningful and coupled with clear, actionable next steps and professional support (as appropriate). □ Improvement Plans - Staff that are not meeting expectations are placed on an improvement plan that outlines goals and supports them to meet expectations. □ Equity - Goals and performance expectations include consideration of diversity, equity and inclusion and culturally responsive pedagogy and teacher practices.
-In addition to "Proficient": Evaluation Process - Teachers regard the evaluation process as an important factor in their professional growth.
+Indicator Not Yet Met Approaching Meeting Exceeding 2.3: Evaluation Transparency/Evaluation Process - School leaders do not effectively or fully implement a transparent process for supervision and evaluation of teachers.
+Improvement Plan - There is no system in place to implement staff improvement plans when necessary.
+All Means All - Goals and performance expectations do not include consideration of all students Transparency - There is a lack of understanding of the performance expectations, evaluation process, and how student achievement is used in the process.
+Evaluation Process - There is a system in place for evaluation but it does not include meaningful next steps for teachers with support.
+Improvement Plans - Staff that need improvement are not identified quickly and plans to improve their professional skills are ineffective.
+All Means All - Goals and performance expectations inconsistently include consideration of all students Transparency - Staff understand performance expectations, the evaluation process, and how student achievement is used in the process.
+Evaluation Process - Evaluations are consistent, predictable, meaningful and coupled with clear, actionable next steps and professional support (as appropriate).
+Improvement Plans - Staff that are not meeting expectations are placed on an improvement plan that outlines goals and supports them to meet expectations.
+All Means All - Goals and performance expectations include consideration of all students In addition to "Meeting": Evaluation Process - Teachers regard the evaluation process as an important factor in their professional growth.
 Improvement Plan - Professional supports include key staff outside of the administration team when appropriate.